 Aviv Efrat serves as our Chief Financial Officer and Treasurer.
-Mr. Efrat, who is also a Managing Director of PennantPark Administration, has extensive experience in finance and administration of registered investment companies, having served for a decade as a Director at BlackRock, LLC, a leading investment firm.
-Our investment adviser has three experienced investment professionals, in addition to Mr. Penn, who are partners of the firm.
+Mr. Efrat, who is also a Managing Director of Pennant Administration, has extensive experience in finance and administration of registered investment companies, having served for a decade as a Director at BlackRock, LLC, a leading investment firm.
+Our investment adviser also has three experienced investment professionals who are Partners of our investment adviser in addition to Mr. Penn.
 These professionals, Geoffrey Chang, Salvatore Giannetti III and Whit Williams, have a combined 44 years of experience in the mezzanine, private equity and leveraged finance businesses.
 Mr. Chang was previously a founding member and Principal of Audax Mezzanine from 2000 through 2007 and, prior to that was a Director in the Leveraged Finance Group at CIBC World Markets Corp.
-Mr. Giannetti previously served as Partner in the private equity firm of Wilton Ivy Partners from 2004 through 2007.
-Prior to joining Wilton Ivy Partners, he was a Managing Director at UBS Warburg LLC in its Leveraged Finance and Financial Sponsors Groups from March 2000 to November 2001.
-Mr. Williams was an officer at UBS Investment Bank from 1996 to March 2007, most recently as a Managing Director in its Leveraged Finance and Financial Sponsors Group.
+Mr. Giannetti previously served as a Partner in the private equity firm of Wilton Ivy Partners from 2004 through 2007.
+Prior to joining Wilton Ivy Partners, he was a Managing Director at UBS Warburg LLC in its Leveraged Finance and Financial Sponsor Groups from 1996 to March 2007.
+Mr. Williams was most recently a Managing Director at UBS Investment Bank in its Leveraged Finance and Financial Sponsorship Group from 1996 to March 2007.
 We and our investment adviser expect to hire additional investment professionals to assist with our ongoing management and in investing the proceeds of this offering.
 Specifically, we intend to hire a Chief Compliance Officer promptly after completion of this offering.
 Our investment adviser intends to hire a total of seven to ten investment professionals with skills applicable to our business plan within the first 12 months after completion of this offering.
-We expect such investment professionals to have experience in middle-market investing, leveraged and mezzanine finance and the capital markets.
+We expect such investment professionals to have experience in middle market investing, leveraged and mezzanine finance and the capital markets.